locomotive-agency/SEODeploy/docs/modules/creating.md

 #### mp_list_map

-  Applies a function to a list by multiprocessing, maybe.
+  Applies a function to a list by multiprocessing, if threading is active.

     Applies a function to a list by multiprocessing.

     Call: mp_list_map(lst, fnc, \*\*kwargs)

-    Uses `max_threads` from `seotesting_config.yaml` to determine whether to apply function by multiprocessing.  if max_threads > 1 , then multiprocessing is used.
+    Uses `max_threads` from `seodeploy_config.yaml` to determine whether to apply function by multiprocessing.  if max_threads > 1 , then multiprocessing is used.

     Parameters